baztastic/killSticky/README.md

 ![alt text](images/killSticky128.png)

-Simple chrome extension to kill fixed and sticky headers on any page when clicked
+Simple chrome extension to kill fixed and sticky headers on any page when clicked.
+It also adds the `style="overflow:scroll;"` property to the `<body>` tag, so that when lightboxes are killed, scrolling can resume (e.g. for login-free Pinterest browsing).

 Installation:
 * Go to [chrome://extensions](chrome://extensions)